Pischke, Søren

 Ischemia/reperfusion (I/R) injury is a key challenge in a number of widespread diseases like heart infarction, circulatory arrest, traumatic injury, and organ transplantation.
 These conditions have different etiologies, but the underlying mechanism is the same, i.e. cell death due to the stop of blood supply during ischemia and aggravation of organ damage after the restoration of blood supply during reperfusion.

-The projects within this topic aim to resolve this challenge by significantly reducing tissue injury in the course of I/R using a novel and groundbreaking therapy of double inhibition of the innate immune system, namely the complement system and the toll-like receptors (TLR).
+The projects within this topic aim to resolve this challenge by significantly reducing tissue injury in the course of sterile inflammation using a novel and groundbreaking therapy of double inhibition of the innate immune system, namely the complement system and the toll-like receptors (TLR).

-My overall research aim is (1) to describe innate immunity mechanisms in ischemia/reperfusion injury and (2) to attenuate the reperfusion injury both in vitro and in vivo with high potential for transfer to clinical studies.
+My overall research aim is (1) to describe innate immunity mechanisms in sterile inflammation, especially ischemia/reperfusion injury and (2) to attenuate this injury in vitro, ex situ , and in vivo with high potential for transfer to clinical studies.

-The research focus is on preventing the detrimental effects of ischemia/reperfusion in transplantation (kidney and liver) and myocardial infarction.
-My group has developed unique models of hypoxia/reoxygenation of cultured endothelial cells in combination with a full blood model and the use of ex vivo machine perfusion to simulate reperfusion in porcine kidneys, porcine and human livers.
+The research focus is on deciphering the mechanism on how complement system activation is triggered leading to sterile inflammation and preventing the detrimental effects of ischemia/reperfusion in transplantation (kidney and liver).
+My group has developed unique models of hypoxia/reoxygenation of cultured endothelial cells in combination with a full blood model and the use of ex situ machine perfusion to simulate reperfusion in porcine kidneys, porcine and human livers.
 I am heading the research part of clinical machine perfusion of livers at Oslo University hospital.

 Grants: